GSA/digitalgov.gov/content/events/2020/06/2020-06-11-how-usagov-en-espaol-uses-quantitative.md

 Understanding the needs of an audience is key in order to be able to develop the right content.
 We will show how USAGov en Espa&#241;ol continuously gathers and analyzes quantitative and qualitative data from a variety of channels, including the USAGov Contact Center, to meet the constantly evolving needs of our Spanish-language users.

-We will demo how we use DAP and other tools to collect data.
+We will demo how we use the [Digital Analytics Program](https://digital.gov/services/dap/) (DAP) and other tools to collect data.
 We will also show a few examples of how we conduct our analysis to be able to make recommendations.

 ## Presenters: